psarando/shire-reckoning/Middle-earth-simulation.md

 #### Leap-years beyond the Third Age

 Tolkien did not give any details on how the New Reckoning handled leap-years in the Fourth Age.
-That leaves me with 2 options for this simulation, and ultimately I chose option #2:
+That leaves me with the following 2 options for this simulation.
+The first option may be more realistic, but for the simplicity of not inventing new leap-year rules, and to always keep the New Reckoning in sync with Shire Reckoning, I chose option #2:

 1. Restart leap-year calculations according to the count of Fourth Age years in the New Reckoning.
    This means either altering the Shire Calendar leap-year rules to omit leap-days in the corresponding centuries of the Fourth Age